axonops/documentation/docs/pitr/restore.md

 - Delete the SStable files in the target table directories
 - Delete commitlog files in the commitlog directory

-#### Step 4: Final checks and last steps before Point-in-time recovery starts.
+#### Step 4: Final checks and last steps before Point-in-time restore starts.

 The Axon-Agent service confirm the Cassandra nodes are stopped.
-Checks to ensure the clstuer is ready for the Point-in-time recovery.
+Checks to ensure the clstuer is ready for the Point-in-time restore.

 <img src="/pitr/step_4_full.png" width="700">

-Once you have clicked Check PITR Readiness a warning will be displayed.
+Once you have clicked Check PITR Readiness it will confirm that the Cluster is in the correct state for recovery to proceed.

+If any of the data directories still contain sstables a warning may be displayed.

 Click on show details button to view the tables affected and any errors/warnings.

 <img src="/pitr/step_4_full_details.png" width="700">

-#### Step 5: Start the Point-in-time recovery.
+#### Step 5: Start the Point-in-time restore.

-Start the recovery process
+Start the restore process

 <img src="/pitr/step_5_full.png" width="700">